Translating pretalx

 Official languages

 are translated and maintained by the core team behind pretalx or as part of long-term partnerships.
 We are committed to keeping these translations up-to-date with new features or changes in pretalx and try to offer support in this language.
 Currently, only English and German are available as official languages.
+If you are interested in maintaining an official translation, please get in touch with us.

 Unofficial languages